 Newcastle United 1 Norwich City 0 (Sunday 18th March 2012) Premier League (att: 47,833)

-I was due to be in Scarborough for the weekend and after taking Dad to Middlesbrough for the England under 21 game at Middlesbrough and Fulham's game with Wolves a few weeks earlier, and having such a brilliant time, I looked for another night away for us.
+I was due to be in Scarborough for the weekend, and after taking Dad to Middlesbrough for the England under 21 game at Middlesbrough and Fulham's game with Wolves a few weeks earlier, and having such a brilliant time, I looked for another night away for us.

 As it happened the Sky live match at St James Park, or Sports Direct Arena as the owner Mike Ashley had controversially rebranded it, offered a great opportunity.

 We set off bright and early and found ourselves outside the hotel very early.
 They allowed us to park up so we could go for a walk before checking in at 2pm.
 We walked into the city centre and down the steps to the Quayside, where there was a Sunday market taking place.
 We had a good walk up and down before heading back via the Metro FM Arena.
-Dad hadn't been feeling at his best as he had a chest infection, but as ever he just got on with it.
+Dad hadn't been feeling at his best as he had a chest infection, but as ever, he just got on with it.

-After a change we walked down the hill towards the station to join the crowds heading up to the stadium overlooking the city.
-We went into the ground so we could feel the atmosphere in the build up.
+After a chang,e we walked down the hill towards the station to join the crowds heading up to the stadium overlooking the city.
+We went into the ground so we could feel the atmosphere in the build-up.
 The facilities inside the ground were a far cry from my previous visit.

 The pattern continued throughout the game.
-City should have really gone for it, while Toon created a few chances without extending John Ruddy in the visitors net too far.
+City should have really gone for it, while Toon created a few chances without extending John Ruddy in the visitors too far.
 The occasion definitely overshadowed the game for us.

 We headed with the masses and went back to our room to get a shower and a change before heading out for the evening.
 We weren't too hungry but needed something later.
-After popping into Wetherspoons immaculate Union Rooms but finding it devoid of any ale choice, where the revellers from St Patrick's Day and the match no doubt supped them dry, we visited the same companies' Mile Castle.
+After popping into Wetherspoons' immaculate Union Rooms but finding it devoid of any ale choice, where the revellers from St Patrick's Day and the match no doubt supped them dry, we visited the same company's Mile Castle.

 We had a great pint before heading off to try and find The Barbican, which Karl had recommended.
 The pub had changed hands, but we had a lovely walk around the city centre.
 Newcastle really was a superb place.
 We returned to our previous watering hole and tried all three floors.

 Dad declared it the best 'Spoons pub he'd ever been in.
 The Ruddles was perfect and only £1.75.
 I just wish Dad had felt better so he could have enjoyed it more.
-After amazingly finding Gregg's still open, we grabbed some take away pasties for supper.
+After amazingly finding Gregg's still open, we grabbed some takeaway pasties for supper.
+The following day, we decided to have a bit of a wander after the hotel said we could leave the car there until 2pm.

 The ferry took us over to North Shields for a bus and then Metro to Tynemouth, which Nick had told me was a lovely place.

 He wasn't wrong and everything from the refurbished station to Front Street and then The Priory was top drawer.
 We hadn't had a long walk but we put that right as the fresh air from the sea did us the world of good as we walked along the promenade through Cullercoates to Whitley Bay, which still looked like a poor mans Blackpool.

 We rode the Metro back to the city centre and then walked back to St Andrews Place, a goal kick away from St James.
 I had seen The Back Page bookshop the day before and checked it out online.
 It was a brilliant store dedicated to selling merchandise, books and programmes of all clubs, with the emphasis on The Toon.

 I bought the brilliant book Black and White Daft.
 Dad went in for a look and got chatting.
 He was chuffed to bits with the welcome, especially when they gave him a free fanzine and told him they thought Scarborough was the greatest place on earth.
+We headed back south and went for tea at Scalby Manor.
+It rounded off a truly wonderful thirty hours.
+We vowed to head back north when we got the chance the following season.

 Wednesday 14th July 2011